thunlp/NSC/README.md

 Neural Sentiment Classification
 ==========

 Neural Sentiment Classification aims to classify the sentiment in a document with neural models, which has been the state-of-the-art methods for sentiment classification.
-In this project, we provide our implementations of NSC [Chen et al., 2016], NSC+LA [Chen et al., 2016] and NSC+UPA [Chen et al., 2016] in which user and product information is considered via attentions over different semantic levels.
+In this project, we provide our implementations of NSC, NSC+LA and NSC+UPA [Chen et al., 2016] in which user and product information is considered via attentions over different semantic levels.

 Evaluation Results
 ==========